 Studies

-The Unit’s programmes are supported by a core set of prospective cohort studies, detailed quantitative trait metabolic studies, case-control studies and trials that serve both aetiological and preventive purposes.
-Read more about our research studies.
+The Unit’s research themes and groups are supported by a core set of prospective cohort studies, detailed quantitative trait metabolic studies, case-control studies and trials that serve both aetiological and preventive purposes.

 Research operations

-Underpinning all our scientific programmes and studies are specialist Research Operations teams.
+Underpinning our science and studies are specialist Research Operations teams.
 These include data management, information technology, laboratory analysis, statistics, physical activity and anthropometric measurement, study coordination, field epidemiology, and communications.
-Read more about our Research Operations teams.

 Research publications